CODE OF CONDUCT

-Thomas Pink Code of Conduct and Ethical Sourcing Policy
+Thomas Pink Ethical Sourcing Policy and Code of Conduct

-Thomas Pink has over the years, developed long – term relationships with a large number of suppliers.
-As a result, we have consistently offered our customers high quality products.
-As part of our relationship with our suppliers it is the intention of Thomas Pink to work with suppliers to develop Social and Ethical best practices.
+Thomas Pink has developed over the years long-term relationships with a large number of suppliers.
+As a result, we have been able to consistently offer our customers high quality products.
+As part of our relationship with our suppliers it is the intention of Thomas Pink to work with suppliers to develop Social, Ethical and Environmental best practices.
 The Thomas Pink Ethical Sourcing Policy is communicated to all employees, suppliers and third party contractors involved in the procurement of products.
 This is to ensure that we take a collective and active role in influencing good practices, in addition to encouraging open and honest dialogue with all our suppliers.

 1. EMPLOYMENT IS FREELY CHOSEN

-1.2 Workers are not required to lodge “deposits” or their identity papers with their employer and are free to leave their employer after reasonable notice.
+1.2 Workers are not required to lodge “deposits” or their identity papers with their employer and are free to leave the workplace at the end of the working day, and are free to terminate their employment after reasonable notice.

 2. FREEDOM OF ASSOCIATION AND THE RIGHT TO COLLECTIVE BARGAINING ARE RESPECTED

-2.2 The employer adopts an open attitude towards the activities of trade unions and their organisational activities
+2.2 The company adopts an open attitude towards the activities of trade unions and their organisational activities.

-2.3 Workers representatives are not discriminated against and have access to carry out their representative functions in the workplace
+2.3 Worker representatives are not discriminated against and have access to carry out their representative functions in the workplace.

-2.4 Where the right to freedom of association and collective bargaining is restricted under law, the employer facilities, and does not hinder, the development of parallel means for independent and free association and bargaining
+2.4 Where the right to freedom of association and collective bargaining is restricted under law, the employer facilitates, and does not hinder, the development of parallel means for independent and free association and bargaining.

 3.1 A safe and hygienic working environment shall be provided, bearing in mind the prevailing knowledge of the industry and of any specific hazards.
 Adequate steps shall be taken to prevent accidents and injury to health arising out of, associated with, or occurring in the course of work, by minimising, so far as is reasonably practical, the causes of hazards inherent in the working environment.

-3.2 Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers.
+3.3 Workers shall receive regular and recorded health and safety training, and such training shall be repeated for new or reassigned workers, or where accidents have occurred.

 4. CHILD LABOUR SHALL NOT BE USED

-4.2 In the event that Child labour is uncovered during Audits in the factory, it will be the responsibility of the Company to develop or participate in and contribute, to policies and programmes which provide for the transition of any child found to be performing child labour.
-This must enable him or her to attend and remain in quality education until no longer a child.
+4.2 All suppliers must establish, maintain and effectively communicate procedures for the remediation of child labour.
+In the event that child labour is uncovered in the factory, it will be the responsibility of the company to implement these policies and procedures, providing support, financial and otherwise.
+These must enable him or her to attend and remain in quality education until no longer a child.

-5.1 Wages and benefits paid for a standard working week must meet at a minimum the national legal standards
+5.1 Wages and benefits paid for a standard working week must meet at least legal or industry minimum standards, and shall be sufficient to meets the basic needs of employees as well as providing some discretionary income.

-5.2 All workers shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment and about the particulars of their wages for the pay period concerned each time that they are paid.
+5.2 All employees shall be provided with written and understandable information about their employment conditions in respect to wages before they enter employment, and about the particulars of their wages and benefits for the pay period concerned each time that they are paid.

-5.3 Deductions from wages as a disciplinary measure shall not be permitted nor shall any deductions from wages not provided for by national law be permitted without the expressed permission of the worker concerned.
+5.3 Deductions from wages as a disciplinary measure shall not be permitted, nor shall any deductions from wages not provided for by national law without the expressed permission of the worker concerned.
 All disciplinary measures should be recorded.

 6. WORKING HOURS ARE NOT EXCESSIVE